Roy Chamberlain: Circumstances of his removal from office

 Chamberlain's removal from office followed an investigation by a commission appointed for the purpose and consisting of Assistant Attorney General Winfred T. Dennison, Collector of the Port of New York William Loeb and law officer of the Bureau of Insular Affairs Felix Frankfurter future Supreme Court Justice.
 Chamberlain had been accused of incompetence in office.
-The commission determined on February 13, 1913 that Chamberlain was not an attorney and was not qualified to hold office.
+The commission determined on February 13, 1913, that Chamberlain was not an attorney and was not qualified to hold office.
 The commission further determined that decisions written by Chamberlain while on the Board had actually been prepared by another person.
 On March 3, 1913, President Taft upheld the commission's decision and removed Chamberlain from office.

 Later life and death

 After his removal from office, Chamberlain worked as a grocer in Bradford, Pennsylvania from 1920 to 1930.
-His date and place of death are unknown.